Medical Marijuana in Nevada

 In 2000, voters in “The Silver State” passed a measure that decriminalizes the use of medical marijuana for qualifying patients.
 Under the current law, users may have up to an ounce of medical marijuana and grow up to seven plants.

-Requirements For a Medical Marijuana Card in Nevada:
+How to Apply For a Medical Marijuana Card in Nevada

 To apply for a medical marijuana card in Nevada, you must meet the following criteria: